WebEngage/podspecs/README.md

 This Repository contains all the releases of **WebEngage iOS SDK**.

+### 5.2.5 [Release: 6 February, 2021]
+- Improvements for handling lifecycle changes of SceneDelegate

 ### 5.2.4 [Release: 21 December, 2020]
 - Added a new initialisation api that takes License code an argument